moleculerjs/moleculer/README.md

 broker.loadServices("./svc", "user*.service.js");
 ```

-## Local/Private properties
+## Local variables
-If you would like to create private properties in service, we recommend to declare them in the `created` handler.
+If you would like to create local properties/variables in service, we recommend to declare them in the `created` handler.

 **Example for local properties**
 ```js